andela-odurodola/BucketListAPI/README.md

 [![Build Status](https://travis-ci.org/andela-odurodola/BucketListAPI.svg?branch=develop)](https://travis-ci.org/andela-odurodola/BucketListAPI) [![Coverage Status](https://coveralls.io/repos/github/andela-odurodola/BucketListAPI/badge.svg?branch=develop)](https://coveralls.io/github/andela-odurodola/BucketListAPI?branch=develop)[![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/andela-odurodola/BucketListAPI/badges/quality-score.png?b=develop)](https://scrutinizer-ci.com/g/andela-odurodola/BucketListAPI/?branch=develop)

 ## BucketListAPI
-A flask-RESTful project for Bucketlists.
+A flask-RESTful API for Bucketlists.
 A BucketList is a list of all the goals you want to achieve, dreams you want to fulfill and life experiences you desire to experience before you die (or hit the bucket).
 This API helps to create and manage bucketlists through protected API endpoints.
 That is, it requires authorization.

 ## Development
 This application was developed using [FlaskRestful](http://flask-restful.readthedocs.io/en/0.3.5/quickstart.html).
 Sqlite was used for persisting data with [SQLAlchemy](https://www.sqlalchemy.org/) as [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).

 ## Application Features
 # User Authentication
 Users are authenticated and validated using Python's `itsdangerous` library.
 It generates a token on login and ensures each account is unique to a user and can't be accessed by an authenticated user.

 # Creation of BucketLists and BucketListItems
 Authenticated users can create as many bucketlists and bucketlist items inside each bucketlist created.